 The facts on the tunnel plans from the recent Environmental Impact Statement (EIS) are:

 - Construction to take 7 years in total, potentially starting in 2023

 - Estimated cost of approx $12 billion (end-of-project cost in $-of-the-day) – yes, that’s 12,000 million

 - Unfiltered exhaust stacks at each tunnel entrance

-- Exhaust stacks will be approximately 8-10 storeys tall and located at the ends of the tunnels in Seaforth, Balgowlah and Cammeray.
+- Exhaust stacks will be between 8-10 storeys tall and located at the ends of the tunnels in Seaforth, Balgowlah, Artarmon and Cammeray.
 The stacks will release unfiltered exhaust from vehicles travelling the 7km length of tunnel, and there is no filtration of air either within, or outside the tunnel.

 - Tunnel entrance near Kirkwood St, Seaforth impacting nearby residents with heavy truck movements, and widening of Wakehurst Parkway.
 This construction threatens numerous endangered plant and animal species and aboriginal rock art sites, with close to 2000 established trees removed in Garigal National Park / Bantry Bay and Manly Dam Reserve.